Human sexual activity: BDSM

 use suppression and pain is sometimes involved depending on individual(s).
 The study serves to challenge the widespread notion that BDSM could be in some way linked to psychopathology.
 According to the findings, one who participates in BDSM may have greater strength socially and mentally as well as greater independence than those who do not practice BDSM.
-It suggests that people who participate in BDSM play have higher subjective well-being, and that this might be due to the fact that BDSM play requires extensive communication.
+It suggests that people who participate in BDSM play have higher subjective well-being, and that this might be because BDSM play requires extensive communication.
 Before any act occurs, the partners must discuss their agreement of their relationship.
 They discuss how long the play will last, the intensity, their actions, what each participant needs or desires, and what, if any, sexual activities may be included.
 All acts must be consensual and pleasurable to both parties.

 In a 2015 study, interviewed BDSM participants have mentioned that the activities have helped to create higher levels of connection, intimacy, trust and communication between partners.
 The study suggests that Dominants and submissives exchange control for each other's pleasure and to satisfy a need.
 The participants have remarked that they enjoy pleasing their partner in any way they can and many surveyed have felt that this is one of the best things about BDSM.
 It gives a submissive pleasure to do things in general for their Dominant while a Dominant enjoys making their encounters all about their submissive and enjoy doing things that makes their submissive happy.
 The findings indicate that the surveyed submissives and Dominants found BDSM makes play more pleasurable and fun.
 The participants have also mentioned improvements in their personal growth, romantic relationships, sense of community and self, the dominant's confidence, and their coping with everyday things by giving them a psychological release.